nrc-cnrc/MetroloPy/README.md

 * [the issues page on GitHub](https://github.com/nrc-cnrc/Metrolopy/issues)
 * [a list of the units built into MetroloPy](https://nrc-cnrc.github.io/MetroloPy/_static/units.html)
 * [a list of the physical constants built into MetroloPy](https://nrc-cnrc.github.io/MetroloPy/_static/constants.html)

-MetroloPy requires Python 3.8 or later and depends on NumPy, SciPy, Pandas and ipython.
-It looks best in a Jupyter Notebook.

 ## new in version 1.0.0